nswerner/handmade/README.md

         - when at a product show page and navigating back to root
         - may have fixed it with a Protected Route
         - seems okay but needs more testing
+        - errors are back after working on the product show page

-    3) - COMPLETE- Long email addresses push up against DD border
+    3) -COMPLETE- Long email addresses push up against DD border

     4) Error handing on the session form still doesn't activate a red focus/active on the trouble element